WireGuard/wintun/README.md

   - `SDV`: Runs Static Driver Verifier, which includes a clean driver build, only for AMD64 release configuration.

+  - `SDVView`: Views the results of the Static Driver Verifier.

   - `DVL`: Runs the `SDV`, and creates a Driver Verification Log, only for AMD64 release configurations.

   - `MSM`: Builds Microsoft Installer Merge Modules in `<output folder>\wintun-<platform>-<version>.msm`.
 Requires WHQL signed driver.